Electronic Arts: 2013–2022: Andrew Wilson era, Disney partnership, and monetization

 In January 2021, Disney announced it had revived the Lucasfilm Games label for its licensed video game properties and announced new games including a new Star Wars game that would be developed by Ubisoft aimed for release in 2023, indicating that EA's ten-year exclusive license in 2013 to the Star Wars property was likely not extended.
-EA still maintained a non-exclusive license to Star Wars games, affirming more titles will be coming following this announcement.
+EA still maintained a non-exclusive license to Star Wars games, affirming more titles would be coming following this announcement.
 As of February 2021, EA's Star Wars games had sold more than 52 million copies and brought in more than $3 billion in revenue.
 After a six-year absence from producing college sports-based game due to legal issues related to student athlete likenesses with the NCAA, EA announced in February 2021 that it was returning to college sports with a planned EA Sports College Football title to likely be released in 2023.
 The company announced its plans to extend its mobile commitment in February 2021 by acquiring Glu Mobile in an deal estimated worth $2.1 billion.
 The acquisition was completed by the end of April 2021.

 The Public Investment Fund of Saudi Arabia acquired 7.4 million shares of EA, valued at $1.1 billion, in February 2021.
 Former CEO and current chairman Probst stated in May 2021 he was retiring from the company.
 Current EA CEO Wilson took over as chairman.

-In June 2021, EA confirmed that they had suffered a data breach, with game and engine source code taken from their servers, including the source for the Frostbite Engine and FIFA 21, though assuring no player or user data had been obtained.
+In June 2021, EA confirmed that they had suffered a data breach, with game and engine source code taken from their servers, including the source for the Frostbite Engine and FIFA 21; EA assured no player or user data had been obtained.
 Hackers that had taken the code had started selling it around on the dark web.
 The perpetuators of this breach began to extort EA for money in July, releasing small portions of the data to public forums and threatening to release more if their demands were not met.

 EA acquired mobile game developer Playdemic Studios in Manchester, England from Warner Bros.
 Interactive Entertainment in June 2021 for $1.4 billion, following the merger of Discovery, Inc. with WarnerMedia.
-The acquisition is expected to complete by 2022.

-In their SEC filings in September 2021, the company said that current CFO and COO Blake Jorgensen will be stepping down by mid-2022.
-The company's COO role will be taken over by Chief Studios Officer Laura Miele, while a search for a new CFO will be launched.
+As of June 2021, the acquisition was expected to complete by 2022.
+In their SEC filings in September 2021, the company said that current CFO and COO Blake Jorgensen would be stepping down by mid-2022.
+The company's COO role was taken over by Chief Studios Officer Laura Miele, while a search for a new CFO was launched.
 Longtime Microsoft executive Chris Suh was later appointed as CFO in March 2022.
 Industry reports around May 2022 asserted that EA had been looking to be acquired by larger media firms, including Disney, Apple, and Comcast/NBCUniversal.
 These reports said that EA had been nearing a final deal that would have had NBCUniversal spun out from Comcast before bringing EA within it.
-Amazon was also mentioned as a possible customer for EA, though CNBC reported in late August that Amazon is no longer interested in a takeover.
+Amazon was also mentioned as a possible customer for EA; CNBC reported in late August that Amazon was no longer interested in a takeover.